RobGreen490/greenfolio/README.md

 A component that is registered in app.routes.ts and loaded through the Angular router.
 A page represents a full application view.

 ### Layout
-A component that provides structure and is reused across multiple pages, such as a navigation bar or header.
+A component that provides structure and is reused across multiple pages, such as a navigation bar or header.<br>
-<component-nav-bar></component-nav-bar>
+&lt;component-nav-bar&gt;&lt;/component-nav-bar&gt;

 ### Component
-A reusable UI element that is embedded within a page or layout and is not directly routed to.
+A reusable UI element that is embedded within a page or layout and is not directly routed to.<br>
-<component-item></component-item>
+&lt;component-item&gt;&lt;/component-item&gt;

 ##